huxoll/SimianArmy/README.md

 The Simian Army is a suite of tools for keeping your cloud operating in top form.
 Chaos Monkey, the first member, is a resiliency tool that helps ensure that your applications can tolerate random instance failures

+## About this fork

+This fork of SimianArmy includes some small changes to support running SimianArmy against OpenStack-based private and public clouds.

+Changes include:
+* Additional configuration options to support configuring local cloud URL, rather than assumed AWS
+* Removal of Amazon SDB; event log is maintained in memory instead

 ## CloudBees build status
 [![Build Status](https://netflixoss.ci.cloudbees.com/job/SimianArmy-master/badge/icon)](https://netflixoss.ci.cloudbees.com/job/SimianArmy-master/)